Daniel Catenacci

 Talent Analysis

-A speedy forward with the ability to play all three positions, Catenacci will end up a winger in the NHL.
-He uses his acceleration to create space when he has the puck, find space when he does not and finish his checks should the need arise.
-People often overlook Catenacci because of his lack of size, but he has shown more than a willingness to get in the dirty areas and play physical.
+Catenacci is a speedy forward who uses his acceleration to create space when he has the puck, find space when he does not and finish checks should the need arise.
+Catenacci is often overlooked because of his size, but he is not shy or intimidated by physical play.

 Future